 4.4.1 - StatKey: Standard Error Method4.4.1 - StatKey: Standard Error Method

-The following examples use StatKey to construct bootstrap sampling distributions.
-When the sampling distribution is approximately normally distributed, we can use the standard error method to construct a confidence interval from the bootstrap sampling distribution.
+The following examples use StatKey to construct bootstrap distributions.
+When the bootstrap distribution is approximately normally distributed, we can use the standard error method to construct a confidence interval.
 Recall for a 95% confidence interval: \(statistic \pm 2 (standard\ error)\).
-This method can only be used when the sampling distribution is approximately normal.
-If the sampling distribution is not approximately normal, then the percentile method must be used.
+The standard error method can only be used when the bootstrap distribution is approximately normal.
+If the distribution is not approximately normal, then the percentile method must be used.

 To construct a bootstrapped confidence interval using the standard error method follow these steps: